 An onboarding tutorial helps show users the features and benefits the app can bring to its users when they launch it for the first time.
 They also contribute to more straightforward navigation and control.

-Every project requires different onboarding approach.
+Every project requires a different onboarding approach.
 There still are some common tendencies; designers need to follow.
 Most importantly, the screens should be presented in the most attractive yet straightforward way possible.
 Creating a mascot could be significant, as the character could communicate with the user, which sets an emotional bond.

 Splash screens demonstrate the main idea and features of any app.
 They are the images that are shown while launching a mobile application.
 Typically they include the logo of the brand or catchword of a product.